cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 Although this is a long message, the cause of the error itself is at the top where we are told "Process requirement exceeds available memory -- req: 36 GB; avail: 23.5 GB".

 This means a step of the pipeline must have requested 36GB by default, but we only had 23.5GB on the computer used to run it.
-In this case, we can add two options to our command that every nf-core pipeline has: `--max_memory 20GB --max_cpus 8`.

-Note that in real-world cases, where you are likely running these workflows on a HPC you don't need to worry about this.
-We will learn more about running workflows on HPC in the [next section](04-nextflow_hpc.md).
+In this case, we could have restricted the memory usage with a custom configuration file, which we will discuss [in the next section](04-nextflow_hpc.md).
 </details>